bagder/http3-explained/en/why-ossification.md

 universally they are put there because someone thinks they must be there to make things work.

-Middle-boxes route IP packages between networks, they block malicious traffic, they do NAT (Network Address Translation), they improve performance, some try to spy on the passing traffic and more.
+Middle-boxes route IP packets between networks, they block malicious traffic, they do NAT (Network Address Translation), they improve performance, some try to spy on the passing traffic and more.